Chaos at start?

 chaosatstart2

-This method of destructive collision of particles, in particular, protons, to reduce them to even more fundamental particles has given birth to a lot of new “particles,” but with one distinctive characteristic: they all have an extremely short lifespan.
-Now all is relative: if the Planck time is 10ˉ⁴⁴ seconds, then a particle that has a lifespan of 10ˉ²⁰ seconds is comparatively “stable,” but this is still a very short period in macrocosmic perceptions.
-The idea is that these short living particles are also fundamental particles and that they play an important role in constituting the stable particles like the neutron and proton.
-This proton and neutron have invariant mass, and this property is unclear in its origin.
-The number of particles that showed up in this way through the years has become quite large, and it took much creative thinking to reduce these findings to a more comprehensible format.
-These new particles are assumed to show invariant mass.
-Nevertheless, we are witnessing and measuring energy transformations, which makes it is a bit curious while we are searching for mass manifestations.
+This method of destroying particles, particularly protons, to break them down into more fundamental components has resulted in the discovery of many new “particles.”
+However, they all share a distinctive characteristic: they have an extremely short lifespan.
+Relative to the Planck time, which is 10⁻⁴⁴ seconds, a particle with a lifespan of 10⁻²⁰ seconds can be considered “stable.”
+Yet, this still represents an incredibly brief period from a macroscopic perspective.
+The idea is that these short-lived particles are also fundamental particles that play an important role in forming stable particles like protons and neutrons.
+Both protons and neutrons possess invariant mass, although the origin of this property remains unclear.
+Over the years, the number of particles discovered in this manner has become quite large, and it has required significant creative thinking to consolidate these findings into a more comprehensible format.
+These new particles are also believed to exhibit invariant mass.

-Fortunately, we see that under the same test conditions, we get the same result; there is some scatter in findings, but these are well understood and related to the method of investigation and measurement.
+Fortunately, we find that under the same test conditions, the results are consistent.
+Although there is some variation in the findings, this scatter is well understood and relates to the methods of investigation and measurement.

-It might be that these short living particles have substance and that eventually, they show mass behavior.
-However, it could also be that we see a process of decay that is so precise, that it shows the same energy transformation characteristics each and every time under the same conditions.
-In other words, this decay process could be another example of a perfect transformation of energy from one state to the other.
+It’s possible that these short-lived particles possess substance and eventually exhibit mass-like behavior.
+It may also be the case that we are observing a decay process that is so precise that it demonstrates the same energy transformation characteristics every time under identical conditions.
+In other words, this decay process could be another example of a perfect transformation of energy from one state to another.

 Why are we so intensely searching for fundamental particles with invariant mass?

-If we apply much energy to conclude that all fundamental particles are really “just” made out of energy, then how can we observe and measure such phenomena?
+If we use a lot of energy trying to conclude that all fundamental particles are essentially “just” made of energy, how can we actually observe and measure such phenomena?

 A well-known one is to do experiments of thought.

-There is no harm in using thought experiments.
-That is an accepted regular method to make progress as well, provided that data derived from precise experimental observations be respected.
-Almost every new idea in physics starts in this way.
+There is no issue with utilizing thought experiments, as they are an accepted method for advancing understanding, as long as the data gathered from precise experimental observations is acknowledged.
+Almost every new idea in physics begins in this manner.

-However, what if these results are biased due to interpretation?
-Do we grasp the nature of what we measure?
+What if the results we obtain are biased by interpretation?
+Do we truly understand the nature of what we are measuring?